What If?

 I won’t overwhelm you with a long list of recommended readings, but I do encourage continuous learning.
 Whether it’s books on spirituality, marketing, business development, or motivation, there is always knowledge to be gained.

 The quest of improving one’s life is not just a business venture, it is a personal journey as well.
 Your personal life is a part of your business life.
-What I mean is that the belief system you have created through the years is an integral part of your life.
+What I mean is that the belief system you have created through the years is an integral part of your life, it does enter into your business life.
 You cannot set it on a shelf.
 Know what those are, watch how it affects your decisions, your behavior and your interaction with others.
 Awareness is the key to success in all areas of life.

 Next Steps: Taking Action